 - Climbing on anything besides designated climbing surfaces (e.g. ladders, building structures) is prohibited.

-- Only Ascent Studio staff are allowed to provide instruction in the studio.
+- Only Ascent Studio staff are allowed to provide lead-climbing instruction in the studio.
 Ask the desk staff if you want your partner to teach you how to top-rope belay.

 - Lead climbers may provide their own rope and must accept responsibility for ensuring that it is in good condition and of appropriate length to lower the climber to the ground (40M ropes are recommended).
 You may also borrow an available rope at the front desk.

 - Once you reach the top of the wall, try to climb your way back down or top-out.